sous-chefs/dhcp/README.md

 server
 ------
-The node will install and configure the `dhcp3-server` application.
+The node will install and configure the `dhcp-server` application.
 Configuration is through the `dhcp` data bag.

 Data Bag
 ========